ankit-rathi/Designing-Decision-Systems/chapters/10_Decision_Design.md

 ---

-## Final Section — Designing Decisions That Turn Intelligence into Action
+## Designing Decisions That Turn Intelligence into Action

 * Predictive intelligence provides estimates about future outcomes, but predictions alone do not create impact.
 * Decision design connects predictive insights to operational choices through structured evaluation and rules.